guoming-dev/guoming-dev/README.md

 ## 🌱 Recent Projects
 - 📆 **[Day Calculator](https://github.com/guoming-dev/day-calculator)** - A Python automation tool that calculates the day number of the year from any given date, helping track progress in long-term projects like my 365-day ultralearning project. 🚀
+- 📋 **[To Do List Manager](https://github.com/guoming-dev/ToDoListManager)** - A lightweight and scalable Command-Line Todo List Manager built with Python.
 - 🏗️ *Currently building foundational Python projects...
 Stay tuned!*

 ## 💬 Let's Connect